GuySie/ha-meural/README.md

 *"Hey Google, play (canvas name)."*
 *"Hey Google, turn off (canvas name)."*

-For other currently missing functionality, such as turning shuffle on or off, you can create scripts in Home Assistant that can be exposed to Google that trigger the corresponding calls.
-These scripts are called by saying *"Hey Google, activate (script name."*
+For other currently missing functionality, such as turning shuffle on or off, you can create scripts in Home Assistant that can be exposed to Google to trigger the corresponding services.
+These scripts are called by saying *"Hey Google, activate (script name)."*
-E.g. write a script using the built-in editor such as:
+Then write a script using the built-in editor such as:

 ```
 'Enable shuffle on Meural Canvas':